zenzoa/spritist/README.md

 * NeoDement for testing and troubleshooting, and help with CHARSET.DTA files
 * ligfx for their [openc2e CHARSET.DTA parser](https://github.com/openc2e/openc2e/blob/main/src/fileformats/charsetdta.cpp) that I referenced extensively
 * Verm, EemFoo, and the larger Creatures community for feedback and support
+* CosmicSynthetics for feedback and testing the spritesheet feature

 ## Libraries
 * [p5.js](https://p5js.org/)